Cyber security standards - All you need to know

 Legal standards

-Legal Standards in cyber security encompass regulatory requirements set by governments and industry bodies such as GDPR, HIPAA, and FISMA to ensure compliance and data protection.
+Legal standards in cyber security include regulatory requirements set by governments and industry bodies such as GDPR and HIPAA to ensure compliance and data protection.

 The General Data Protection Regulation (GDPR) dictates how personal data should be handled, stored, and protected, ensuring transparency and accountability in data processing.
+It affects any organisation that processes the personal data of individuals in the European Union (EU) and the European Economic Area (EEA).

 How are cyber security standards developed?